Blood Bowl 3: Gameplay

+The game is turn based and features strict two minute timed turns as well as a time bank of seven and a half minutes which players can use if they need extra time on a particular turn.
+Players perform various actions such as fouling a prone player, passing the ball or hitting another opposing player by rolling dice to succeed, certain failures can lead to a turnover ending a teams turn.

+Players have various stats and skills that impact how good they are at certain actions or giving them special abilities.
+Players can earn experience, known in game as 'Star Player Points', which can be spent to gain new skills or boost their stats.
+There are also various special rules such as certain players bringing chainsaws onto the field or the ability to bribe the referee to stop them sending a player off the pitch.

 The game contains a new feature for the Blood Bowl series in that it introduces a battle pass system called "Blood Pass" which take place over three month long seasons and allow players to unlock cosmetics (such as dice, armour and balls).
 On completion of the pass a new faction is unlocked to play with.
 Players can also pay for the Blood Pass at the start of a season to instantly unlock the reward faction and also additional rewards as players progress through the tiers but these cosmetic items do not have any bearing on the actual gameplay.
-An in-game currency called Warpstone, which is earned by playing games or can be bought as a microtransaction, can be used to buy cosmetics such as helmets or shoulder pads.
+An in-game currency called Warpstone, which is earned by playing games or can be bought as a microtransaction, can be used to buy cosmetics such as helmets, skins or shoulder pads.
+Cosmetic items are split into different tiers of rarity; common, rare, epic and legendary, the latter of which is single-use.

-The game is turn based and features strict 2 minute timed turns as well as a time bank of seven and a half minutes which players can use if they need extra time on a particular turn.

 The single player campaign is called the Clash of Sponsors and sees players choose a team from one of the 12 factions to play for a sponsor with different perks and bonuses and beat bosses in the form of another team with a super star player.